Over the next year, Mitilda and I both had many experiences worth recounting. Selections are below.

 I immediately fell into the water.
 I couldn't swim naturally, but I could telekinet the water below me, so I managed to get back onto my platform and just float on the water.
 "Say what?"
 I said as I tried to dry my eyes.

 Yildirim laughed.
 "It was all a lie.
 My secret conference with Gabriel was to tell him my plan.
 I told the other Sentinels before we left.
 The Greywoods pretended to have been caught so that you would have the fuel to fly for the first time, and the others were just playing along.
 And it worked.
 Congratulations.
 I expect that you can do it normally now."

 I couldn't decide if I was extremely offended or thankful.
 This was like what Katherine had done to David, only I had been placed in a state of grief instead of fear.
 Was that any different?
 I wasn't sure.
-But sure enough, I was able to fly again the next morning.
+But sure enough, I was able to fly again the next morning - the boost from having my first flight took the place of the boost from thinking I had lost the Greywoods.

 A story from Mitilda (#3):